hhu-propra1/time-tracker/README.md

 `java -jar SHADOW_JAR_FILE_NAME.jar -s`

+To get help, wirh all function that u can use, use

+`java -jar SHADOW_JAR_FILE_NAME.jar -h`

+To print all entrys to the console as table, use

+`java -jar SHADOW_JAR_FILE_NAME.jar --table`

 ## How do I contribute?
 First, please make sure to follow the [Code of Conduct](https://github.com/hhu-propra1/time-tracker/blob/main/CODE_OF_CONDUCT.md) if you want to contribute.